josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/_hold_tfu.md

 if you want to go and chat up a dude, you don't need me to stand in your way.

+---

+again. please. for goodness sake; ask him out yourself if you care so much 🤣🤣🤣

 2025-11-09